Organizing various replications in MySQL 8.0

 MySQL Router is a product that transparently routes connections to MySQL servers.

-MySQL Shell is a full featured client.
+MySQL Shell is a multi-functional client.

 About InnoDB ReplicaSet